 The game can get complicated early on since black is already offering a pawn on move 4 in return for the initiative and attack.
 If white doesn’t know exactly what they’re doing, the thing could get dangerous very soon.

 The not so well-developed theory in this line shows that there is so much left to explore and it leaves a lot of room for creativity.
 If you study the positions in-depth, you will surely find interesting and dangerous plans that are not easy to meet over the board for someone who hasn’t seen those positions before.

-It has been the choice of some very strong players, who are well-known for having a varied repertoire that includes less theoretical, but dangerous lines.
+It has been the choice of some very strong players.
+They are well-known for having a varied repertoire that includes less theoretical, but dangerous lines.
 One of the specialists is Richard Rapport, but this opening has also made it to Magnus Carlsen’s repertoire, who has used it mostly in rapid and blitz games.

-If white doesn’t enter the complications (which usually favor black), you get good, solid positions where black is usually doing fine.
-The middlegames involve a lot of maneuvering and could turn into a long, positional battle, where you can slowly outplay your opponent.
+If white doesn’t enter the complications (which usually favor black), you get good, solid positions.
+Over there, black is usually doing fine.
+The middlegames involve a lot of maneuvering.
+They could turn into a long, positional battle, where you can slowly outplay your opponent.

-It is a universal opening that can be employed against both 1.e4 and 1.d4, a detail that will ease your work in the opening a lot.
+You can employ this universal opening against both 1.e4 and 1.d4, a detail that will ease your work in the opening a lot.
 It is ambitious and dynamic and can offer black good play.

 Last but not least, it is an opening where you can have a lot of fun.
 You can experiment with new plans, but can also unleash beautiful and dangerous attacks.

 We also recommend reviewing How to Beat a Club Player.